-- 1. In the case of Claims Procurement: - 1.1 where the potential value of a contract is practically unknown/indeterminable up front and where the contract term is no longer than 3 years, the approval authority is the Head Claims Procurement; - 1.2 where the potential value of a contract is practically unknown/indeterminable up front and where the contract term is longer than 3 years, the approval authority is the Executive Head Operations (Hollard Insure); - 1.3 where the potential value and duration of a contract is practically determinable up front, the same approval authorities as for Non-Claims Procurement above apply.
+- 1. In the case of Claims Procurement where the potential value of a contract is practically unknown/indeterminable up front and where the contract term is no longer than 3 years, the approval authority is the Head Claims Procurement. - 2.
+In the case of Claims Procurement where the potential value of a contract is practically unknown/indeterminable up front and where the contract term is longer than 3 years, the approval authority is the Executive Head Operations (Hollard Insure). - 3.
+In the case of Claims Procurement where the potential value and duration of a contract is practically determinable up front, the same approval authorities as for Non-Claims Procurement above apply.

-NOTES:
+Notes:

-1) (A) & (B) IN Table 3 refer to Table 2
+- 1. (A) & (B) IN Table 3 refer to Table 2

+- 2. " " refers to the DOA's in Table 4

-2) In the event of any conflict between Tables 2 and 3, and the information contained in the Delegation of Authority Mandate (document name "Hollard Group DoA Mandate Board Approved 12 March 2019"), the information contained in the Delegation of Authority Mandate prevails.
+- 3. In the event of any conflict between the above and the information contained in the Delegation of Authority Mandate (document name "Hollard Group DoA Mandate Board Approved 12 March 2019"), the information contained in the preceding document (Delegation of Authority Mandate) prevails.
 It is the onus of the reader to ensure compliance with the Delegation of Authority Mandate prescripts.